APIX3 - 3rd Generation

 APIX3 provides a number of unique features for in-car video.
 Firstly, it enables the transmission of multiple video channels on one connection, thus supporting advanced cockpit architectures.
 It also supports 100 Mbps Ethernet and other popular serial interface protocols.
 Finally, APIX3 provides advanced diagnostic capabilities, including cable monitoring for preventive detection of cable degradation.

 The first Inova products based on APIX3 technology are now available with a limited feature set.
-The full featured products are available shortly and will be rolled out through 2017.
+The full featured products are currently available, although some variants are being rolled out through 2019 and 2020.

 The APIX3 IP is available now for licensing and Socionext is the first licensee publicly announced in September 2016.
 Inova is also working with its partners to establish a full supporting ecosystem, including cables and connectors.